-Alternative Spring Break Program Information
+Alternative Spring Break Program Information and Application

-Trip Options (Please read descriptions carefully)
+Trip Options (Please read descriptions carefully.)

-This Alternative Spring Break trip will work with Borderlinks and focus on immigration, border control, the global market, sweat shops, and the relationship between Mexico and the United States.
-The group will stay both in dormitory and with local host families.
-You must be a US citizen or green card holder to participate and have a valid passport because one of the day trips may be crossing the border from Nogales USA to Nogales Mexico.
-This will depend on travel restrictions at time of trip.
-The trip leaves Sunday, March 19th and returns Saturday, March 25th.
-Each participant will be expected to fundraise $150 to be used at the discretion of the group for a project benefiting the local community.
+This Alternative Spring Break trip will work with Borderlinks in Tucson, Ariz. and focus on immigration, border control, the global market and the relationship between Mexico and the U.S. The group will stay in a dormitory.
+You must be a U.S. citizen with a valid passport in order to participate since one of the day trips may be crossing the border from Nogales, Ariz. to Nogales, Mexico.
+This will depend on travel restrictions at the time of trip.
+The trip leaves Sunday, March 15, and returns Saturday, March 21.
+Each participant will be expected to fundraise $100 (in addition to a $75 deposit) to be used at the discretion of the group for a project benefiting the local community.

 Quick Facts to Know: